 SPECIAL PRESENTER: LIBBIE HAWKER

 Libbie Hawker is a bestselling author of historical fiction and of the popular how-to guides for writers, Take Off Your Pants!: Outline Your Books for Faster, Better Writing and Making It in Historical Fiction.
 She combines self-publishing with Big Five and alternative-press traditional publishing for a successful “hybrid” career, and loves teaching other writers how they can do the same.
+She was a finalist for the Washington State Book Award and the Willa Literary Award for Historical Fiction.

 She also writes under the pen names Olivia Hawker (The Ragged Edge of Night; One for the Blackbird, One for the Crow) and Libbie Grant (The Restoration of All Things, William Morrow, winter 2021).